mulle-sde/mulle-sde-developer/README.md

 ### Script

-mulle-sde provides an `[installer-all](https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/installer-all)` script to installs the required commands and mulle-sde-developer itself into `/usr`.
+mulle-sde provides an [installer-all](https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/installer-all) script to install the required commands and mulle-sde-developer itself into `/usr` or some other place.
 This is suitable for environments without supported package managers:

 ```